 Ignoring the potentially dozens of factors that influenced you to create your business, websites serve primarily in two ways:

 If you are in the business of selling goods by engaging in e-commerce or selling within the service ecosystem (i.e., yourself or your team), you need a website that sells.
-However, the object in creating a site that does so effectively is not simply to create an online proxy for in-person point-of-sale, though transactions are a critical part of the e-commerce equation.
+However, the object of creating a site that does so effectively is not simply to create an online proxy for in-person point-of-sale, though transactions are a critical part of the e-commerce equation.
 A site that sells — and sells well — has to be so much more.